jeog/TDAmeritradeAPI/README_STREAMING.md

 def stream._StreamingSubscription.deep_copy(self);
 ```

+Currently Java doesn't provide a method for deep copy.

 #### Destroy

 When done with a subscription it should be destroyed.
 This is done automatically
-in C++ and Python by the object's destructor.
+in C++ and Python by the object's destructor, and in Java by a 'finalize' method in the JNA struct's 'autoAllocate' method.

 In C either cast the proxy object to StreamingSubscription_C*  and use the generic 'Destroy' call:
 ```